mydur/AzMon/azmon-winservice-tmpl/_working/readme.md

 # azmon-winservice-tmpl

-The purpose of this template is to deploy an alert rule to monitor a give Windows service.
+The purpose of this template is to deploy an alert rule to monitor a given Windows service.
 The service to monitor is provided in a parameter to the template.
 You need to give the short name as well as the display name for the rule to work.
-Also the name of the action to use when forwarding the alert needs to be provided as a parameter.
+Also the name of the action group to use when forwarding the alert needs to be provided as a parameter.
 However, the latter has a default value: vmrules-azmon-prod-agrp

 The target resource group for the deployment is the resource group containing the virtual machines that need to be monitored.